 Fatberg removal and cleaning

-The team of specialist drainage engineers at Lanes for Drains work around the clock and all over the country to remove and clean fatbergs from the UK’s drain and sewer system
+Specialist drainage engineers from Lanes for Drains work around the clock to remove and clean fatbergs from the UK’s drain and sewer systems.

-Our specialists work on between 400-600 fatberg-related drainage issues each and every month – including the 130-tonne Whitechapel fatberg – so we know what we’re doing when it comes to fatberg excavation.
+In fact we deal with 400-600 fatberg-related drainage issues every month, so we know exactly what we’re doing when it comes to fatberg excavation.

 What is a fatberg?

-But what is this thing that lurks in the sewers that causes problems for people and businesses across the land, and takes up so much of our time and resources?
+So what exactly is a fatberg; this thing in the sewers that causes problems for people and businesses across the land, and takes up so much of our time and resources?

-In this advice piece we will tell you everything you need to know about fatbergs – and how to avoid creating them.
+We’ll tell you everything you need to know about fatbergs and how to avoid creating them.

 What does ‘fatberg’ mean?

-‘Fatberg’, as you may expect, is the sewer’s equivalent of an iceberg, and is a term that refers to a congealed mass which includes any or all of the following:
+As you may expect, a fatberg is the sewer equivalent of an iceberg, and refers to a congealed mass which includes any or all of the following:

 - Sanitary products